Tracking Your Band's Finances

 Note that entering a transaction for an invoice does not automatically mark it as paid, and marking an invoice as paid does not automatically enter a transaction for it.
 This allows you to use these functions independently, so you could use invoices even if you don't track all your transactions and vice versa.

 BandHelper is primarily designed for bands whose members receive income and pay for expenses directly, without the use of a shared bank account.
-It reduces the need for a bank account by tracking which band members are currently holding any of the band's available profit so that it can eventually be distributed.
-However, some bands still prefer to use a bank account, and BandHelper can track those and display current account balances.
-Other bands don't literally use bank accounts but like to set aside some of their profits for future use, and BandHelper can track that, too.
+It reduces the need for a bank account by tracking which band members are currently holding any of the band's available income so that it can eventually be distributed.
+However, for bands that do use a bank account, BandHelper can track that and display current account balances.
+Other bands don't literally use bank accounts but like to set aside some of their income for future use, and BandHelper can track that, too.
 BandHelper calls either a real bank account or an informal savings plan a "fund."
 Here are some notes about how to use them:

 • To add a fund to your account, click Finance > Funds > Add a Fund, and enter a name.
 You can also enter a starting balance for existing funds that already have money in them.